tc39/proposal-composites/README.md

 someIterator.uniqueBy();
 ```

-While a composites's `[[proto]]` will be the `Object.prototype` from the realm that `Composite` comes from this does not impact equality.
+While a composites's [`[[Prototype]]`](https://tc39.es/ecma262/#sec-ordinarygetprototypeof) will be the `Object.prototype` from the realm that `Composite` comes from this does not impact equality.
 Composites from two different realms can be considered equal.

 ## Other languages